AOSC-Archive/website-site-ng/PEOPLE.md

  - `rurl` contains the URL you wish to replace your personal page with (filling in this field will replace your personal page with your own blog; optional).

+**Note: as it currently stands, it is not possible to use paragraphs with `longdesc`.
+We are currently looking into this issue.**

 Creating your page (if `rurl` not specified)
 --------------------------------------------